 Arsenic is infamous for its effects on human health.
 In large doses, it can cause vomiting, dehydration, and skin disorders.
 It also increases the risk of diabetes and high blood pressure.
 The inorganic form and compounds of arsenic are also said to be cancer causing substances.3

 Reduce exposure to this toxic element by using water filters certified to remove it from drinking water.
 Avoiding it in food is a quite difficult because it’s hard to tell which foods contain high amounts of it.
-So, it’s a good idea to limit your
+So, it’s a good idea to limit your consumption of grains like rice and eating a variety of grains instead.

 4. Perfluorinated Chemicals (PFCs)